A Grade by Grade overview of the Or Hadash curriculum:

 - In 7th grade, the Bnai Mitzvah year, students will focus on Ethics and Values, current events and Torah study with Rabbi Josh

-- 8th-9th graders will be learning with students from neighboring churches, meeting houses and mosques about shared values in an effort to become more aware about the similarities we share with other religions.
+- 8th-9th graders will be learning with students from neighboring synagogues, churches, meeting houses and mosques about shared values in an effort to become more aware about the similarities we share with other types of Jews and other religions.

 - Social action trips and engaging speakers will round out our school year.